Skip to main content

 Best eSIM for Europe 2026: Tested Across 15 Countries

 If you need unlimited data for remote work or heavy streaming, Holafly ‘s Europe plan is the clear winner at $27 for 5 days.
-And for budget travelers who want the lowest per-GB pricing, Saily from Nord Security starts at just $3.99/1GB.
+And for travelers doing multi-country Eurail trips, Nomad eSIM offers a free trial and excellent per-country data tracking.

 Quick Picks: Best eSIM for Europe at a Glance